Peekaboo20241115/Peekaboo/README.md

 This is the python implementations of the attacks presented in :

-"Just a Peekaboo: Passive Attacks Against DSSE via Snapshot Observations"
+"Peekaboo, I See Your Queries: Passive Attacks Against DSSE via Snapshot Observations"

 Run the python files with name starting with ``test_*.py`` to simulate the attack under different situations.